zknutson/snakemake-workflow-chandra/README.md

 # Snakemake Workflow for Chandra Data Reduction

+WARNING: this is currently broken, but I will fix and update in the coming few weeks...

 This is an example snakemake workflow for data reduction of Chandra data.
 The workflow will run the standrad `ciao` tools for a given configuration